Aidar5/nattoeng/docs/source/book/09_functions/3_func_params_args.rst

 Typically, a function must perform some actions with input values and produce an output.

-When working with functions, it is important to distinguish:
+When working with functions it is important to distinguish:

 -  **parameters** - the variables that are used when creating a function.
 -  **arguments** - the actual values (data) that are passed to the function when called.